napari/docs/docs/naps/6-contributable-menus.md

 controls should behave in the same way regardless of what plugins are installed, etc.

 However, napari users **should** be able to freely customize their own napari installation to a much greater extent.
-This should include contribution-level enablement control for plugins, as well as building their own custom menus, whether this be a brand new top-level menu or rearranging things within existing menus.
+In future, this should include contribution-level enablement control for plugins, as well as building their own custom menus, whether this be a brand new top-level menu or rearranging things within existing menus.